DIY Project: How to Make a Terrarium

 I was given the opportunity to review Timber Press’ book Terrarium Craft: Create 50 Magical, Miniature Worlds by Amy Bryant Aiello and Kate Bryant.
 I must admit that I was amazed at the many different types of terrariums they had created.
 The book is full of illustrations and step-by-step directions on how to build a terrarium.
 (I gave this book to my mother, who loves growing indoor plants.
 She was inspired to create four beautiful terrariums.
 She made the beautiful terrarium for me that you see in this post).

 Terrariums are quite easy to make.
 To create your own, you will need a clear glass container, activated charcoal, pebbles, potting soil, sand your favorite plant(s) and a some other elements (seashells, moss, stones, figurines, etc) for decoration.

-You can use many different types of containers to create your own terrarium – from an old goldfish bowl, a vase or even a glass serving bowl.
+You can use many different types of containers, from an old goldfish bowl, a vase or even a glass serving bowl.
 For me, I like the clean lines of this clear glass container.
 It is easiest to select a container that has a wide enough mouth so you can add the elements of your terrarium.
-Whether your container has a lid or not, is up to you and the type of plant you use (succulent plants do best without a lid, while lush, green plants prefer one).
+Whether your container has a lid or not, is up to you and the type of terrarium plant you use.
+Succulent plants do best without a lid, while lush, green plants prefer one.

 How to Make a Terrarium